 Acting state health Secretary Dennis R. Schrader outlined Maryland’s efforts to distribute the state’s allocation of COVID-19 vaccines in a Feb.
 2 letter to Rockville’s Mayor and Council.
 The letter comes in response to a Jan.
-26 letter in which the Mayor and Council demanded that Maryland send more vaccine
+26 letter in which the Mayor and Council called on the state to send

 Most Recent Articles

 Employees of the City of Rockville will be required to be fully vaccinated against COVID-19 by Monday, Nov.
 15, unless exempt for religious or medical reasons, under a new policy adopted by the Mayor and Council.
 COVID-19, including the highly

 Celebrate Energy Action Month in October and Energy Efficiency Day on Wednesday, Oct.
 6 by doing your part to tackle climate change.
 Learn more about Energy Efficiency Day at energyefficiencyday.org.
 And try these ideas during Energy Action Month to get

 Rockville’s Hispanic/Latino population increased by 2,533 people in the decade since the last census, from 14.3% of the city’s population in 2010 to 16.9% in 2020.
 Those identifying as Hispanic/Latino can be of any race.
 In 2010, 8,781 people of

 Rockville Reports is the official publication of the City of Rockville, published at City Hall, 111 Maryland Ave., Rockville, MD 20850-2364.